ljkrajewski/runpod_ai/README.md

 ### Training resources:
 - [AMAZING SD Models - And how to get the MOST out of them!
 (YouTube)](https://www.youtube.com/watch?v=ezNDCWhv4pQ)
 ### Directions:
-1. In Jupyter Notebook, open a new terminal tab and run
+1. In a new terminal session, run
    ```
-   /workspace/runpod_ai/auto1111.sh
+   cd /workspace/runpod_ai/sd
+   ./auto1111.sh
    ```
 2. When ... _[Changing the directions to no longer use gradio link]_
 ## [ComfyUI](https://github.com/comfyanonymous/ComfyUI) (text2image)